Dubai Internet City: Location

 View of Dubai Marina from Dubai Internet City.

 Dubai Internet City is about 25 kilometres south of downtown Dubai city, on Sheikh Zayed Road between Dubai and Abu Dhabi.
 It is located adjacent to Dubai Marina, Jumeirah Beach Residence and the well-known Palm Jumeirah, areas which are rapidly becoming three of the most exclusive (and expensive) residential areas of Dubai.
 DIC is less than 1 km away from the sea coast and is near several five-star hotels.
-The nearest metro station the eponymous Dubai Internet City station on the Red Line of the Dubai Metro, located on Sheikh Zayed Road.
+The nearest metro station is the eponymous Dubai Internet City station on the Red Line of the Dubai Metro, located on Sheikh Zayed Road.